create3000/x_ite/docs/_posts/getting-started.md

 A Boolean value (`true` or `false`) to indicate whether a context menu should be displayed on right click.
 The default value for the *contextMenu* attribute is `true`.
 The context menu can also be extended, [see here](#extending-the-context-menu).

+### debug

+A Boolean value (`true` or `false`) to indicate whether additional debug message should be printed into the web browsers console and whether additional context menu items should be enabled.
+The default value for the *debug* attribute is `false`.

 ### multisampling

 A Integer value that sets the number of samples used by multisampling.
 The default value is 4, which is sufficient for most cases.
 A higher value increases the effect of antialiasing.
 Check [rendering property](reference/browser-services#rendering-properties) »MaxSamples«, which is browser dependent.